ehn-dcc-development/hcert-testdata/README.md

     poetry run make test

+A sample output is saved to test.bin (raw EHC) and test.png (Azec).

 ## Data Format

-The hCert is represented using CBOR Web Token (CWT) as defined [RFC 8392](https://tools.ietf.org/html/rfc8392).
-The hCert payload is transported in a hCert claim (the claim key to be used to identify this claim is yet to be determined).
+The EHC is represented using CBOR Web Token (CWT) as defined [RFC 8392](https://tools.ietf.org/html/rfc8392).
+The EHC payload is transported in a HPASS claim (claim key TBD) containing a CBOR map (object) of various schemata.

-Before transport, the hCert is compressed using ZLIB ([RFC1950](https://tools.ietf.org/html/rfc1950)).
+Before transport as Aztec, the EHC is compressed using ZLIB ([RFC1950](https://tools.ietf.org/html/rfc1950)) and encoded using Base85 (to handle legacy equipment designed to operate on ASCII payloads).

 ## Overview